AhmadJavaidWork/baquent-test/README.md

    ```
 4. make a development.env file and define the variables as described in .env.example
 5. ```bash
-   npm run dev # run the API in development mode
+   npm run dev # run the Server in development mode
    ```

 ## Directory structure